Beyond the Beach: The Must-Visit Cenotes Around Cancún

 Verde Lucero is an open cenote where you can zipline, jump, or cannonball into the beautiful emerald-green water.
 The trees that surround this cenote are gigantically tall.

-If you’re into wildlife, there is a good chance you will see spider monkeys on the trees while you’re swimming or relaxing by the water.
-The timing to visit this cenote is between 9:30 a.m. to 4 p.m. and the cost is 300 MXN per head (half of it if you’re a native).
+If you’re into wildlife, there is a good chance you will see spider monkeys in the trees while you’re swimming or relaxing by the water.
+The best time to visit this cenote is between 9:30 a.m. and 4 p.m., and the cost is 300 MXN per person (half price for locals).

 It’s around 17 kilometers (12.7 miles) from Puerto Morelos.